Supporting resources

 Explore a range of general resources to support your civics and citizenship classroom including graphic organisers, thinking routines, literacy strategies and more.

-The Supporting resources are useful for a range a range of activities in the civics and citizenship classroom.
+The Supporting resources are useful for a range of activities in the civics and citizenship classroom.
 It includes a range of pedagogical approaches, graphic organisers, ways to access and make the most of parliament publications, and some cards to prompt thinking and reflection.
 Also included is a list of some useful thinking routines from Harvard Project Zero and some additional material if you're visiting Parliament House.

 Teaching support